saelthavron/txeo/mkdocs/docs/api-reference/tensor.md

 # Tensor

 **txeo**'s `Tensor` class implements a powerful and intuitive representation of mathematical tensors, supporting operations from basic scalar handling to advanced multidimensional tensor manipulations.
-This page details the API, usage examples, and fundamental concepts.

 ---

 ## Overview

-A **tensor** in Txeo generalizes scalars, vectors, and matrices to higher dimensions:
+A tensor in **txeo** generalizes scalars, vectors, and matrices to higher dimensions:

 - **0th order:** Scalar (single numeric value)
 - **1st order:** Vector
 - **2nd order:** Matrix
 - **N-th order:** General tensor with N dimensions

-Txeo tensors support advanced functionality such as reshaping, slicing, arithmetic operations, and more.
+**txeo** tensors support advanced functionality such as reshaping, slicing, arithmetic operations, and more.

 ---